pyOpenSci/python-package-guide/tutorials/add-readme.md

 additional setup that is required to use your package.
 This might include:

-* authentication information if it is applicable to your package.
+* authentication information, if it is applicable to your package.
-* additional tool installations such as GDAL.
+* additional tool installations, such as GDAL.

 :::{note}
 Many packages won't need this section in their README.
 In that case you can always skip this section!